-Privacy and security are not one and the same, but if your accounts are not secured, your privacy is at risk.
-Have you ever used the same password on more than one website?
+Use a password manager — Have you ever used the same password on more than one website?
 If the answer's yes, then your privacy may be compromised due to data leaks.
 The fix is easy: start creating unique passwords for every website you use.
 That may sound like a lot of work, but it’s not when you use a password manager.
 Password managers generate and store secure passwords for you automatically.
 Many browsers now have them built-in, or you can use a tool like LastPass, Dashlane, or 1Password that work across multiple browsers.

 Set up two-factor authentication — Two-factor authentication (also known as multi-step login) is where you use a code to log in to websites in addition to your password.
 You should set up two-factor authentication (2FA) wherever possible, and certainly on your major accounts (email, financial, etc.).
-You can check whether major sites have it available at twofactorauth.org, which also links directly to the right documentation pages.
+You can check if major sites have it available here, which also links directly to the right documentation pages.